-Ports are used by speaker enclosure manufacturers as a way of controlling the sound output frequencies of the speakers and set resonant frequency.
+Ports are used by speaker enclosure manufacturers as a way of controlling the sound output frequencies of the speakers and setting resonant frequencies.
 In this article, we look at the two commonly used port types – slot ports and round ports.

 |Feature||Slot Ports||Round Ports|